 Good to be with you as always.

-You know, the first question I have is whether this supplemental includes this hidden impeachment clause, because it expires in 2025 into the into you know the next presidency.
+You know, the first question I have is whether this supplemental includes this hidden impeachment clause because it expires in 2025 into the next presidency.

-That would that then be a a trap, if you will for let's say Donald Trump gets re-elected, and would that be a trap that if he dared to cut off spending, uh that they would say, okay, now we're going to impeach you yet again?
+And would that be a trap that if he dared to cut off spending, that they would say, okay, now we're going to impeach you yet again?

-You know, and in normal well, Sean, before TDS had fully set in, we wouldn't necessarily expect something like that to happen.
+You know, in a normal, well, Sean, before TDS had fully set in, we wouldn't necessarily expect something like that to happen.

 And my friend and colleague JD Vance, who's been an absolute hero in regard to this legislation, circulated a memo yesterday making the case that that's what it would do.